nad7wf/AccuTool/README.md

 ## Software and Data Development

 The AccuTool was developed using [Perl](https://www.perl.org/), [R](https://www.r-project.org/about.html), and [R Shiny](https://shiny.rstudio.com/).
 Variant calling for the Soy775 accession panel was performed using the [PGen](http://soykb.org/Pegasus/) workflow and the [Wm82.a2.v1](https://phytozome.jgi.doe.gov/pz/portal.html#!info?alias=Org_Gmax) reference genome, and predicted variant effects were obtained using [SNPEff](https://pcingola.github.io/SnpEff/).
+VCF data for the full Soy775 accession panel can be downloaded by (clicking here)[https://de.cyverse.org/dl/d/BA00FC63-C844-4FD3-BDF9-581EB11642A2/Soy775.vcf.gz].

 ## Citation